terminalcloud/apps/docs/chyrp.md

 ## Usage

-Just spin-up your container based on this snapshot and click over "Use Chyrp here!".
+Just spin-up your container based on this snapshot and click to "Use Chyrp here!".
 Login with your admin credentials and start using Chyrp.